richardedden/Gannet3.1/README.md

 ## Versioning

-Semantic versionining is used when updates are made to Gannet using the style 3.1.x.
+Semantic versioning is used when updates are made to Gannet using the style 3.1.x.
 Versioning is also conducted on a module-specific basis using the style YYMMDD.
 That is, each Gannet module has its own release version.

-## Authors
+## Developers

 * **Richard Edden** (The Johns Hopkins University)
 * **Mark Mikkelsen** (The Johns Hopkins University)
 * **Georg Oeltzschner** (The Johns Hopkins University)
+* **Sofie Tapper** (The Johns Hopkins University)
 * **Muhammad Saleh** (The Johns Hopkins University)
 * **C. John Evans** (Cardiff University)
 * **Ashley Harris** (University of Calgary)